 Whale sharks are the biggest fish in the world, growing up to a staggering 15 metres in length. yet they are completely harmless to humans and one of the most amazing underwater sights for scuba divers in Thailand

-Whales sharks are by no means only found in Thailand – Cenderawasih Bay in Indonesia, the Maldives’ tiny Hanifaru Bay, Sogod Bay in the Philippines and West Australia’s Ningaloo Reef are other big whale shark havens – but for many divers, Thailand is where they see their first whale shark.
+Whales sharks are by no means only found in Thailand – there’s Cenderawasih Bay, Saleh Bay and Triton Bay in Indonesia, the Maldives’ tiny Hanifaru Bay, Sogod Bay in the Philippines and West Australia’s Ningaloo Reef are other big whale shark havens – but for many divers, Thailand is where they see their first whale shark.

 It’s hard to express the sense of awe seeing one of these creatures for the first time – it’s like watching a spaceship come out of the blue, serenely gliding towards you with a squadron of cleaner fish flanking it on all sides.
 It’s only as it gets nearer, unphased by your presence, that you start to realise the speed it’s moving at and the sheer power within its immense body.
 Most whale sharks are around 4 to 6 metres – at minimum, twice the size of a human.
+They’ve been known to grow up to a staggering 18 metres long.
 It’s one of those moments when you realise that you are very much a privileged guest in another realm when you’re scuba diving.

-In Thailand, there are three key dive sites for seeing whale sharks
+In Thailand, there are four key dive sites for seeing whale sharks

 - Chumphon Pinnacle, accessible from Koh Tao

-- Hin Daeng, accessible from Phuket, Koh Phi Phi and Koh Lanta
+- Hin Daeng, accessible from Koh Lanta and by liveaboard from Phuket

-- Richelieu Rock, which is north of the Similan Islands and accessible only as part of a Similan Islands liveaboard
+- Richelieu Rock, which is north of the Similan Islands and accessible as part of a Similan Islands liveaboard or by one day speedboat trip,

 It should be stressed that while these are whale shark hotspots, it’s still rare to see them – they are spotted perhaps 10 times maximum in a six month season.
 So if you go diving expecting to see a whale shark, you’re probably going to be very disappointed.
 If you go diving with the idea that if you get very, very lucky one might turn up when you least expect it… it probably will.